Center for International Studies

 Intermediate (WESL 020): Development of intermediate language and academic skills in reading, writing, listening, speaking and pronunciation.
 Reading strategies; paragraph to essay writing; note-taking and lecture comprehension; discussion and speeches; computer skills.
 Orientation to American life and culture.
 20 hours per week.
 Non-credit.

-Q: If my English skills are strong enough, can I be a part-time ESL student and part-time university student and take only either Reading/Writing or Listening/Speaking?
+Q: Can I be a part-time ESL student and part-time university student and take only Reading/Writing or Listening/Speaking?

 A: Yes.
 Based on your Placement Test score and/or your performance in WESL courses as well as teacher recommendations, you may place into our Dual Program (WESL 040).
 Students in the Dual Program enroll in University Preparation (UP) 10 hours a week and a limited amount of undergraduate or graduate credit hours in the university.
 WESL coursework is noncredit.